MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-ios.md

 [!include[](start-push.md)]

 >[!NOTE]
->If your Xamarin.iOS project is part of a [Xamarin.Forms](xamarin-forms.md) application, it is not necessary to add the call to `MobileCenter.Start()` in the Xamarin.iOS portion of the project.
+>If your Xamarin.iOS project is part of a [Xamarin.Forms](xamarin-forms.md) application, it is not necessary to add the call to `AppCenter.Start()` in the Xamarin.iOS portion of the project.
 The method call can instead be made from the PCL or shared project portion of your Xamarin.Forms application.

 ## Intercept push notifications